Skip to main content

 Speaker:

-Forms of plasticity on many levels - short-term, long-term, metaplasticity, structural plasticity.
-With examples related to modelling of biochemical networks.
+This lesson provides an overview of plasticity on many levels, including short-term, long-term, metaplasticity, and structural plasticity.
+The lesson also provides xamples related to modelling of biochemical networks.

-[NB: The sound uptake is a bit noisy the first few minutes, but gets better from about 5 mins in]
+Note: The sound uptake is a bit noisy the first few minutes, but gets better from about 5 mins in

 6